squirrel-labs/ratatosk/README.md

 ## Webhogg
 You might have heard of a game called Nidhogg.
 The aim of this project is to provide a similar game, accessible through the web.

+For documentation and overview reasons we also have a [Wiki](https://github.com/TrueDoctor/DiscoBot/wiki).